pgmodeler/plugins/graphicalquerybuilder/README.md

 - Windows - Getting boost can be done from minGW repository.
 In Msys2's minGW64 console : `pacman -S mingw-w64-x86_64-boost`.
 - Mac - `brew install boost`

-You can otherwise install the pre-compiled libraries from https://boost.org, or, as is done in `setup.sh boost`, "build" boost from their git repo.
+You can otherwise install the pre-compiled libraries from https://boost.org, or, as is done in `setup.sh boost`, "build" boost headers from their git repo.
 This is a longer path.
 If you go the manual way, don't forget to add the path to boost in graphicalquerybuilder.pro.

 ###### Paal
 Paal dependency will get cloned from its repository, and slightly tweaked (see what `setup.sh paal` does).